TANRIninResulu/Revelations_of_Most_Supreme_Lord_RAHMAN/README.md

 53:12 Are you doubting WHAT he saw?

+53:13 He saw him in another descent.

+53:14 At the ultimate point.

+53:15 Where the eternal Paradise is located.

+53:16 The whole place was overwhelmed.

+53:17 The eyes did not waver, nor go blind.

+53:18 He saw great signs of his OWNER.

 ----------------------------------------------

 5:67 O You Messenger!
 DELIVER WHAT IS REVEALED TO YOU FROM YOUR OWNER - until you do, you have not delivered HIS MESSAGE - and GOD WILL PROTECT you from the people.
 GOD does not guide the disbelieving people.